ernestmoyo/epiwave-foi-model/README.md

 The **EpiWave FOI Model** provides a structured approach for estimating the **Force of Infection (FOI)** using mechanistic transmission models integrated with Bayesian inference and spatial modeling techniques.
 This approach facilitates enhanced malaria transmission predictions and informs targeted malaria control strategies.

-This document presents the mathematical foundations and workflow clearly without embedding R code, highlighting the model’s theoretical underpinnings aligned with Ernest Moyo’s PhD research at NM-AIST and Vector Atlas, focusing on integrating vector data into malaria risk mapping in Tanzania.
+This document presents the mathematical foundations and workflow clearly without embedding R code, highlighting the model’s theoretical underpinnings in partial fulfillment of Ernest Moyo’s PhD research at NM-AIST and Vector Atlas, focusing on integrating vector data into malaria risk mapping in Tanzania.

 ## Mathematical Formulations